Guide to the Different Types of Sage Plants

 Pineapple Sage

 This sage variety is the second most common variety, and it’s known for its fruity aroma and minty flavor with hints of citrus.
+It has a vigorous growth habit, so make sure you grow it where it can have room to spread.

 - Scientific Name: Salvia elegans